oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 external IAMs or Oracle Database.
 For users managed by external IAMs such as OCI IAM or Microsoft Entra ID, the value of a user's identity is a string consisting of an end-user token issued by these IAMs.
-For users managed by Oracle Database, the value of an end-user's identity is a two-tuple consisting of a local database user name and a key.
+For users managed by Oracle Database, the value of an end-user's identity is a two-item tuple containing the local database user name and a key, where the key may be *None* if not required.
 The retrieved end-user identity is stored in python-oracledb's internal cache for the duration of the current execution context and is only available within the current thread, see :ref:`storesecretvalues`.

 For connection and pool creation using Deep Data Security, you must define the